-The SR MOSFET on-time for achieving ZVS is automatically calculated by the InnoMux2-BL controller.
+The SR MOSFET on-time for achieving ZVS is automatically calculated by the InnoMux2-EP controller.
 This corrects for design parameters, input voltage and output voltage.
 The calculation is based on the FORWARD Pin voltage during the primary on-time.
 To sample the FORWARD Pin voltage correctly the primary on-time needs to be at least 500 ns and FORWARD Pin voltage needs to be less than 100 V.

-ZVS is not available when the LED is disabled when operating below 15 kHz, or when the FORWARD pin is out of range.
+ZVS is not available when the LED is disabled or when operating below 15 kHz for output IMX2x65-IMX2x68.
 In this case Quasi-Resonant switching is used.

-Figure 12.
+Figure 15.
 DCM ZVS Mode Switching.